ibomdv/dlp/README.md

 <img width="1267" height="744" alt="DRMLogPlotter-experimental" src="https://github.com/user-attachments/assets/5445cd2b-ddfd-4002-ab58-a00f57dd9e57" />

+#### The Code:

+I am not a programmer.
+This was an attempt to create code using nothing but AI.
+I chose Python because the code is easy for many users to understand.
+This code can also be compiled for all common operating systems.

 ##### New ideas:

 1) You can launch the DReaM decoder software from within DRMLogPlotter-rebuild.